EpsilonNought117/apac/README.md

 ### From Visual Studio:

-1. After opening the generated solution, right-click the `ALL_BUILD` target and select **Build**.
+1. After opening the generated solution, right-click the `BUILD_ALL` target and select **Build**.

 ---

-The library is currently Work in Progress
+The library is currently Work in Progress.